vogonsorg/QDOS/README.md

 I'd highly recommend allocating at least 96MB if your system can support this.
 A Pentium 2 processor is also highly recommended.

-To play at extreme resolutions with acceptable (i.e. 40FPS) framerates an 800MHZ processor or higher is recommended.
+To play at extreme SVGA resolutions with acceptable (i.e. >= 40FPS) framerates a P3 ~800MHZ processor or higher is recommended.

 Online play over TCP/IP will require a NIC with a Packet Driver and a properly configured WATTCP.CFG in your root /QUAKE directory.
 IPX,